-PURPOSE To help maximize value addition to the portfolio and maintain investors informed of portfolio performance.
+PURPOSE To help maximize value addition to the portfolio and maintain investors informed of portfolio performan about the steps form start to finish of the investment process.

 WHY THIS MATTERS Targeted and effective support to investees is only possible if there is adequate information on their progress.
 Good investor reporting is vital to win investor confidence and attract more investment.

 How do you know your portfolio monitoring strategy is working?

+How do you know your Investment

+Policy is achieving its purpose?

+Investors are reporting satisfaction with the quality and timeliness of reporting they are receiving from the management company.

 The management team is able to report to investors the key financial and impact metrics agreed in the Shareholders Agreement.

+Your investment strategy is clear, investments are in line with the objectives of the fund, your investment team is well briefed on the investment process and you are generating financial and impact returns in line with investor expectations.
+The management team is clear

-How do you know your investor reporting strategy is working Investors are reporting satisfaction with the quality and timeliness of reporting they are receiving from the management company.
+How do you know your investor reporting strategy is working

-complies with applicable privacy and data protection laws.